hasandogn/hasandogn/README.md

 ### 👋 Hi there, I'm Hasan.

 - :hammer_and_pick: These days I mostly work with AngularJS and .NET Core.
-I like to learn different technologies and also like to develop with Java and React / React-native, docker, aws.
+I like to learn different technologies and also like to develop with Java and React / React-native.

 [![Medium Badge](https://img.shields.io/badge/-Medium-757575?style=flat-quare&labelColor=757575&logo=Medium&logoColor=white&link=https://hasandogn.medium.com/)](https://hasandogn.medium.com/)